carbon-language/carbon-lang/lld/docs/Readers.rst

 ---------------------

 The linker will usually only instantiate your Reader once.
-That one Reader will have its parseFile() method called many times with different input files.
+That one Reader will have its loadFile() method called many times with different input files.
 To support multithreaded linking, the Reader may be parsing multiple input files in parallel.
 Therefore, there should be no parsing state in you Reader object.
 Any parsing state should be in ivars of your File subclass or in